 ‘People’s habits change quickly... that’s what keeps me awake at night’

-Mr Butler, whose family have run the Haven Butler pharmacy in the town for 85 years, says front of shop sales are down 31 per cent over recent weeks, with sales of beauty and cosmetic items in particular 72 per cent weaker since the crisis began.
-He has a 2,000 square foot premises: now, shoppers can access only around 200 square feet.
+Butler, whose family have run the Haven Pharmacy in the Offaly town for 85 years, says front-of-shop sales are down 31 per cent over recent weeks, with sales of beauty and cosmetic items in particular 72 per cent weaker since the crisis began.
+He has a 2,000sq ft premises; now, shoppers can access only about 200sq ft.

 For a business that relies on non-prescription sales for 45 per cent of turnover, it’s a substantial blow.